SeregPie/THREE.TextTexture/README.md

 `.text`

+The text written on the canvas.

-Changing the value of this property will cause/lead the redrawing of the underlying image.
+Changing the value of this property will cause/lead the redrawing of the underlying canvas.

 ---